Floyd Mayweather felt no need to train in order to beat Tenshin Nasukawa

 Floyd Mayweather visited a gym a few times but by no means did the former Pound for Pound king get himself in any shape for New Year’s Eve.

 As WBN pointed out on fight night in Japan, Mayweather looked fleshy in the ring.
-Excess weight was spilling over his shorts, although it made no difference in his fight with Tenshin Nasukawa.
+Excess weight spilled over his shorts, although it made no difference in his fight with Tenshin Nasukawa.

 Despite pre-fight Nasukawa threats of a possible knockout against Mayweather, his massive weight difference told.